 As surreal as we find thinking about what we’ve done so far, we find it surreal-er to see how little we’ve done compared to what’s left.
 We have a wall map in the pilothouse on which we place a numbered red dot at every stop.
 It puts things into sharp perspective.

 The first night in Brewerton we settled in at dusk to watch an episode of Downton Abby we downloaded before we left Washington.
 Almost immediately the volume was drowned by what sounded like an army of digeradoos in the boat.
 Fifty thousand digeradoos.
 (That’s the last quote from Walk Hard you’ll read on this blog.
 Promise.)
 Turns out the Brewerton Speedway—1/3 mile of banked clay—is just across the Oneida River from where we were docked.
-Ample sunlight remained to allow a short drone flight over to film some action, but in a democratic vote the idea was rejected soundly by a landslide margin of 1 to 1.
+Ample sunlight remained to allow a short drone flight over to film some action, but in a democratic vote the idea soundly rejected by a landslide margin of 1 to 1.

 Loop or no Loop, this is the time of every year when we find ourselves woefully behind on the Continuing Legal Education credits we need to make the State Bar of Arizona happy.
 That meant a couple of days watching videos of lawyers rather than exploring central upstate New York.
 The clouds and scattered showers at least provided the proper dreary ambience.
 We did walk to the local Mexican food restaurant.
 Not a Chuy’s but passable, even with the Spanish version of Achy Breaky Heart on the soundtrack.

-On the way back from dinner we stopped by the car show/local band/ice cream stand.
+On the way back from our next dinner at the seafood place that unreasonably charges for seasonings we stopped by the car show/local band/ice cream stand.
 All small towns are pretty much the same, although this one was cold.
 In late June.